UIUC-iSchool-DataViz/fall2019/week01/lecture01.md

 * What are the most memorable movies you saw over the last year?
 * Do you prefer cats or dogs?
 * How would you quantify your experience in visualization?
-* How many people are at each table in this classroom?
+* How many people are in each row in this classroom?

 notes:
 We're going to use these pieces of data to explore how we might approach